Light therapy glasses are a seriously underrated biohacking health tool. But which one is really worth buying?

 Using their Circadian Stimulus Calculator, we’re able to compare the circadian light from each of our glasses to see which ones are more effective.

-Even though the AYO emits less than 100 lux, it’s on par with the Luminette 3 on its medium setting!
+Even though the AYO only emits up to 150 lux, it’s on par with the Luminette 3 on its highest setting!

 How is this so?
 Because the AYO emits blue light instead of white light, and blue light is far more effective at activating the circadian system in the eyes than any other color of light.

-This is why the AYO is actually one of our favorites, not necessarily because it’s the most effective, as the Luminette 3 on high technically takes this crown, but because it’s so effective at such a low lux output, making it very comfortable.
+This is why the AYO is one of our favorites, but because it’s so effective at such a low lux output, making it very visually comfortable.

 You might be thinking, okay, but what does circadian light even mean?
 Let’s translate this metric into a usable format…